Magnetism in Gemstones

 Brown Color Change Garnet

 The spectrometer graph below illustrates how chromium/vanadium in the presence of manganese creates the blue daylight color and red incandescent color in blue Color Change Pyrope from Madagascar.
 Absorbance of light in daylight is seen below as the peaks for manganese (Mn2+) and chromium/vanadium (Cr3+/V3+).
 Transmission of blue light occurs in the valley near 475nm, and transmission of red light occurs in the valley near 700nm.
-The area of transmission of blue light is a bit greater than the area of transmission of red light, translating to predominantly blue color in daylight.
+The area of transmission of blue light in the visible portion of the light spectrum is a bit greater than the area of transmission of red light, translating to predominantly blue color in daylight.
 But when reddish incandescent light is applied, the area of red light transmission shifts to the left and becomes dominant.

 Chromium/Vanadium in Relation to Manganese